dylanfarrell/march-madness-bracket-prediction/README.md

 # march-madness-bracket-prediction

 ## Data Collection

+High-level
-Run the following from the `data_engineering` directory.
-All data generated will write to the `data/[year]/` directory.
+- Run the following from the `data_engineering` directory.
+- All data generated will write to the `data/[year]/` directory.
-- To generate preseason rankings data, run `python create_preseason_rankings.py`.
-This will append the newest year's data to last year's data.
+- To only generate data for this year and append it to last year's data, run the commands without the `--backfill` flag.
+This approach will be much faster and have less room for error.
+To re-generate/re-scrape data for all years including this one, use the `--backfill` flag.

+Generating new data
-  - To generate and rescrape all preseason rankings data, run `python create_preseason_rankings.py --backfill`.
+- To generate preseason rankings data, run `python create_preseason_rankings.py [--backfill]`.